Vendor Management task force

 The task force provides a platform for experts to exchange experiences and best practices.
 Beltug uses the findings and suggestions of the task force to inform its members, and to develop new tools, papers and activities, if and when relevant.

-The high-level, multidisciplinary SAM task force meets, discusses and makes suggestions and recommendations to Beltug regarding issues, activities and lobbying efforts that can be undertaken in the area of Software Asset Management and vendor management.
+The high-level, multidisciplinary Vendor management task force meets, discusses and makes suggestions and recommendations to Beltug regarding issues, activities and lobbying efforts that can be undertaken in the area of Software Asset Management and vendor management.
 Topics can extend beyond the national borders of Belgium.

 Conclusions, best practices and insights may be communicated to the other members via the usual Beltug activities.
 Organisation of events is not in the scope of this initiative, as that is already part of the regular Beltug activities.